isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mango/index.md

 ###  1. Vitamins Composition

 For every 100g of mango salad, there is 6% to 10% Vitamin A that is needed to boost beardies eyesight thus preventing dry eyes and night blindness.
-In addition, vitamin A will improve your pets immune system further and help in development of reproduction system
-- just like with eggs.
+In addition, vitamin A will improve your pets immune system further and help in development of reproduction system - just like with eggs.

 Mangoes also have Vitamin B6 (0.
 119mg or 11.
 6% RDI needed for fat & protein metabolism as well as in manufacture of red blood cells), Vitamin C (34.
 6mg or 67.
-2% of RDI
-- required to help repair worn
-- out tissues and boost your beardies growth and development) and Vitamin E (0.
+2% of RDI - required to help repair worn-out tissues and boost your beardies growth and development) and Vitamin E (0.
 9mg or 9.
 67% RDI needed for destruction of free radicals within tissues and prevents beardies skin from UV rays damage that may occur).

 Importantly, mangoes have vitamin K (6% of RDI) that improves beardies blood clotting (in case of injuries) thus preventing any excess bleeding.

 Related: Best Substrate for Bearded Dragons

-###  2. Rich Pre
+###  2. Rich Pre-Biotic Dietary Fiber
-- Biotic Dietary Fiber

-Mangoes are known to have pre
-- biotic fibers that are will add bulk to your beardies stool thus preventing it from constipation (difficulties in releasing bowels).
+Mangoes are known to have pre-biotic fibers that are will add bulk to your beardies stool thus preventing it from constipation (difficulties in releasing bowels).
 Scientific research shows that for every 100g of mango salad, there is 2.
 6g to 3.
 2g dietary fibers this number is relatively high as compared to other fruits such as paw paws and berries.

 The soluble based mango fibers will also add to the food content in the alimentary canal and ease the digestion process.